 Here are some easy DIY Mother’s Day gifts you and the kids can make:

-- Buy a white tablecloth and fabric markers and write favorite quotes, memories and drawings for mom to enjoy on her table every day.
+- Buy a white tablecloth and fabric markers and write favorite quotes, memories, and drawings for mom to enjoy on her table every day.

 - Make a personalized journal for mom from a plain small notebook.
-Include a photo on the cover and include quotes, pictures and memories of time spent together.
+Include a photo on the cover and include quotes, pictures, and memories of time spent together.

 - Make a bookmark with a favorite photo or a quote.
 I made one for my siblings as a Christmas gift this year using a photo of my Dad who has passed away.
 They have all commented on how special the bookmark is to them.
 I keep mine in my Bible.
 You can find plain bookmarks with a ribbon at Michael’s.

 - Find special photographs and turn them into note cards.
-This is easy to do through Vistaprint or a online photo service companies.
+This is easy to do through Vistaprint or an online photo service companies.
 Perhaps you can include mom’s favorite flowers or a family photograph.

 - You can use Facebook pictures and make greeting cards, photo collages, photo books and calendars at the photo kiosks inside Target stores.
 For Instagram photos, try Pinstagram to make gifts from your photos.
 Check out their Tinybook; a set of 3 is just $10!

 - Buy a recordable stuffed animal at Hallmark or Amazon and record a special message for mom from you or from the kids.

 - Find some recipes that mom would enjoy and create a recipe box with ideas for her to try.

 - Make an acrostic out of “Mother” or mom’s name and then frame it.